Driver dies, 37 passengers injured after two private buses collide in Jurong West

 He is believed to have been dining near the industrial area just before the accident.

-She added the driver had already completed another trip ferrying workers earlier on Friday morning, and was on his way to ferry another batch of workers in the area.
+She said the driver had completed a trip ferrying workers and was on his way to ferry another batch of workers in the area when the accident happened.